LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 Next to the agent name, there was an indication of how many unread messages they had in that conversation.
 This indicator will not be available in the new workspace.

-**List of conversations agents are joined into** Through the existing Open Connections list, it is possible to filter by agent name and see the conversations an agent is assigned to as well as has been joined into.
+**List of conversations agents are joined into** Through the existing Open Conversations list, it is possible to filter by agent name and see the conversations an agent is assigned to as well as has been joined into.
 The new  conversation widget will only display the conversations that the agent is assigned to.